-Walnut Gardens Exeter's Platinum and Gold Studio Ensuite Serviced Apartments are full of amenities to make your stay enjoyable.
-In every room, you will find a double bed, a spacious wardrobe to keep your room organised, as well as a whiteboard/pinboard.
-You will find a fully-fitted kitchen with pots and pans, a rice cooker, a microwave/oven, a fridge/freezer, a kettle, crockery, and all cutlery!
-You will also find en-suite bathrooms, as well as smart TVs in each room armed with super-fast Wi-Fi to keep you entertained.
-With regular bedroom cleaning services, you won't have to worry about your room getting dirty!
+Walnut Gardens residents find themselves in a lap of luxury.
+They can choose from different room types that fit their needs.
+Residents can choose from options like Ensuite Serviced Apartment - Platinum to Gold Studio.
+Rooms contain a double bed and a spacious wardrobe to keep your room organised.
+You will find a kitchen with pots and pans, a rice cooker, a microwave/oven, a fridge/freezer, a kettle, and crockery!
+You will also find en-suite bathrooms, as well as smart TVs to keep you entertained.
+With regular kitchen cleaning services, you won't have to worry about your kitchen getting dirty!
+There are additional facilities that differ from unit to unit.
+So choose your room according to the amenities you need!
+Internet, water, electricity, and gas are included in the rent itself.

 Yes.
 All rooms are equiped with a TV, please note that although they provide the TV you must obtain your own TV license for the duration of your stay.